sync-for-science/a3/readme.md

 - Large community efforts exist to map formats such as OMOP and i2b2 to FHIR making it a lingua franca for healthcare data
 - Even when data is ultimately converted to another format, there are advantages to running some analytics in parallel in the source format to ensure that data integrity is maintained in the transformation

 The initial set of annotations defined in A3 cover the areas below (described in more detail in [algorithm.md](algorithm.md)), as unit tests in [augmentor.test.js](./etl/test/augmentor.test.js), and implemented in [augmentor.js](./etl/src/augmentor.js)).
 Of course, there is always a trade off between storing additional annotation data and building more complex queries at run time.
-Many modern big data systems are CPU bound rather than disk bound, and every system is limited  by developer/analyst availability, so A3 leans toward reducing complexity and computation by storing additional data.
-Also, while not addressed in the prototype, some implementations may wish to match patients and providers to master patient and provider indexes and annotate the FHIR resources with these identifiers as well.
+Many modern big data systems are CPU bound rather than disk bound, and every system is limited  by developer/data analyst availability, so A3 leans toward reducing complexity and computation by storing additional data.
+However, A3 does not alter the structure of the FHIR resources, instead annotating them with additional properties (in the case of contained resources generating supplementary resources).
+All of the A3 annotations are all suffixed by `_aa` (eg. `display_aa`) so the resources can easily be returned to a validatable FHIR format by stripping out these elements.

 A3 Annotations:
-- Dates and time values (eg. a FHIR date of "2019" should be queryable as a date range of 1-1-2019 to 12-31-2019)
+- Date and time values (eg. a FHIR date of "2019" should be queryable as a date range of 1-1-2019 to 12-31-2019).
+[Details](algorithm.md#date-datetime-instant)
-- Text values (eg. text with differing unicode codepoints that appears the same to end users should be queryable using a single text string)
+- Text values (eg. text with differing unicode codepoints that appears the same to end users should be queryable using a single text string).
+[Details](algorithm.md#string)
-- Resource identifiers (eg. there may be namespace collisions when data is integrated from multiple systems)
+- Resource identifiers (eg. there may be namespace collisions when data is integrated from multiple systems).
+[Details](algorithm.md#resource-id)
-- Contained Resources (eg. users should not have to know the embedding business rules used by the source FHIR server)
+- Contained Resources (eg. users should not have to know the embedding business rules used by the source FHIR server).
+[Details](algorithm.md#contained-resources)
-- Resource references (eg. as with identifiers, there may be namespace collisions when data is integrated from multiple systems)
+- Resource references (eg. as with identifiers, there may be namespace collisions when data is integrated from multiple systems).
+[Details](algorithm.md#reference)
-- Extensions (eg. may be nested with relative urls making querying difficult)
+- Extensions (eg. may be nested with relative urls making querying difficult).
+[Details](algorithm.md#extensions-and-modifier-extensions)
-- Recursive Structures (eg. some structures can be infinitely recursive and need to be truncated to be stored in a queryable format)
+- Recursive Structures (eg. some structures can be infinitely recursive and need to be truncated to be stored in a queryable format).
+[Details](algorithm.md#recursive-structures)
-- Address (eg. postal standardization and geocoding) - not currently implemented in prototype
+- Address (eg. postal standardization and geocoding) - not currently implemented in prototype.
+[Details](algorithm.md#address---not-currently-implemented-in-prototype)
-- Aggregations (eg. drug and device exposure eras) - not currently implemented in prototype
+- Aggregations (eg. drug and device exposure eras) - not currently implemented in prototype.

-- Identifiers (eg. mappings to master patient index and master provider index) - not currently implemented in prototype
+Other transformations that may be applied as stages in the pipeline in conjunction with A3 include NLP to convert clinical notes to structured FHIR data, terminology expansion to insert additional identifiers, de-identification (Microsoft has recently released an open source bulk data tool for this at https://github.com/microsoft/FHIR-Tools-for-Anonymization), validation (for example, the NLM LOINC to unit validator at https://github.com/lhncbc/loinc-mapping-validator), matching patients and providers to master patient and provider indexes and adding these identifiers to the FHIR resources, and even ML based risk scoring.

-An earlier project tackling some of these issues described at https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md though it does not appear to be actively developed.
+An earlier project tackling FHIR data transformation for analytics is described at https://github.com/FHIR/sql-on-fhir/blob/master/sql-on-fhir.md though it does not appear to be actively developed.

 ## Load